iifl-logo

 (f) The Company has not raised loans during the year on the pledge of securities held in its subsidiaries.
 The Company doesnt have investment in associate or joint ventures.

-x. (a) The Company has not raised moneys by way of initial public o_er or further public o_er (including debt instruments) during the year and hence reporting under clause (x)(a) of the Order is not applicable.
+public offer or further public offer (including debt instruments) during the year and hence reporting under clause (x)(a) of the order is not applicable.

-xi. (a) According to the information and explanations given to us, no fraud by the Company and no material fraud on the Company has been noticed or reported during the year.
+to us, no fraud by the Company and no material fraud on the Company has been noticed or reported during the year.

-(b) To the best of our knowledge, no report under sub-section (12) of Section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and up to the date of this report.
+(b) To the best of our knowledge, no report under subsection (12) of Section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and up to the date of this report.

 (c) As represented to us by the Management, there were no whistle blower complaints received by the Company during the year.

 xii.
-In our opinion and according to the information and explanations given to us, the Company is not a Nidhi
+In our opinion and according to the information and explanations given to us, the Company is not a Nidhi Company.
+Accordingly, paragraph 3(xii) of the order is not applicable.

 xiv. (a) In our opinion and based on our examination, the